nvidiavgpuarchive/.github/profile/README.md

-# NVIDIA vGPU Driver Archive

-> A community-driven archive of NVIDIA vGPU drivers for preserving hardware usability.

 Every year, millions of enterprise-grade GPUs enter the consumer market as hardware cycles out of data centers.
 With the rise of AI competition, this flow is accelerating.
 Yet without proper drivers, much of this hardware risks becoming functionally useless or digital waste — especially for older platforms where official resources are scarce.

 NVIDIA's vGPU drivers are locked behind paywalls and limited trials, with growing restrictions on public access.
 We believe this trend endangers the long-term usability of otherwise capable hardware.